DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-52-Semantic-Search.rst

  - best semantic: TBD

 Query 5
- plain english: List datasets with measurements of concentration of carbonate chemistry species in the ocean best SOLR: (attribute:\"*carbonate\" or attribute:\"C02\" or attribute:\"carbon dioxide\" AND attribute:micromolePerKilogram) AND (abstract:ocean OR title:ocean) AND (abstract:co2calc OR methods:co2calc) metacat UI fields: carbonate chemistry
+  - Plain english: List datasets with measurements of concentration of carbonate chemistry species in the ocean
+  - best SOLR: (attribute:\"*carbonate\" or attribute:\"C02\" or attribute:\"carbon dioxide\" AND attribute:micromolePerKilogram) AND (abstract:ocean OR title:ocean) AND (abstract:co2calc OR methods:co2calc)
+  - metacat UI fields: carbonate chemistry
-  1Merc UI fields: TBD
+  - 1Merc UI fields: TBD
   - best semantic: TBD

 Query 6